 Ménière's disease (also known as endolymphatic hydrops) is the result of a fluid imbalance in the inner ear.
+Excessive fluid build-up can cause vertigo and affect hearing.

 Evaluation is based on a very careful history given to the ear surgeon, as well as an examination of the ears under the operating microscope to rule out obvious infections or visible growths.